hyprwm/hyprland-wiki/pages/Configuring/Keywords.md

 _remember about the space after the end of the device's name (before the `{`)!_

 {{< hint type=info >}}
-Per-device layouts will not alter the keybind keymap, so for example with a global keymap of `us` and a per-device one of `fr`, the keybinds will still act as if you were on `us`.
+Per-device layouts will by default not alter the keybind keymap, so for example with a global keymap of `us` and a per-device one of `fr`, the keybinds will still act as if you were on `us`.

+You can change this behavior by setting `resolve_binds_by_sym = 1`.
+In that case you'll need to type the symbol specified in the bind to activate it.
 {{< /hint >}}

 # Wallpapers